rage/java-programming/data/week1/5-variables.md

 </text-box>

-## What a variable is
+You saw some first examples of variables when dealing with user input in the last section.
 Let's turn our attention to learning about variable *types* commonly used in Java.
 A variable can be thought of as a container in which information of a given type can be stored.
 Examples of these different types include text (`String`), whole numbers (`int`), floating-point numbers (`double`), and whether something is true or false (`boolean`).
 A value is assigned to a variable using the equals sign (`=`).

 ```java
 int months = 12;